 14 500 SEK (Approx. 1500 Euro), VAT excluded.

-Fee includes lectures, literature, course binder, coffee breaks, welcome lunch, farewell mingle, certificate and insurance.
+Fee includes lectures, literature, course binder, coffee breaks, lunch, course certificate and insurance.

 Application to course is binding.
 At cancellation 4 weeks before the course start the participant will be billed 7000 SEK.
 At cancellation less than 2 weeks before the course start the participant will be billed full amount.